-With the passing of 2020’s SECURE Act came the birth of the Pooled Employer Plan (PEP) and some significant relief to employers who either currently offer the employees a 401(k) or have been thinking about starting one.
+With the passing of the SECURE Act came the birth of the Pooled Employer Plan (PEP) and some significant relief to employers who either currently offer their employees a 401(k) or have been thinking about starting one.
 Here are 5 things to know about PEPs and why they might be right for your business.

 - By joining a pooled plan, smaller plans will now be able to participate in the competitive pricing previously only available to individual large 401(k) plans by creating scale.

 Learn more about the Smith Bruer United PEP

 - The PEP sponsor will file a single Form 5500 and submit a single plan audit.
 Audits will be required for PEPs with 1,000 participants or any participating employer with at least 100 participants.